 SRMJEEE - SRM Joint Engineering Entrance Examination

-Conducted by SRM Institute of Science and Technology, this university level engineering entrance examination offers B.Tech admissions to eligible students into its various campuses.
-Allotment of seats will be done strictly on the basis of performance in the entrance examination and preferences of the students.
+Conducted by SRM Institute of Science and Technology, this university-level engineering entrance examination offers B.Tech admissions to eligible students into its various campuses.
+Allotment of seats will be done strictly on the basis of performance in the entrance examination and the preferences of the students.

 Browse more information about SRMJEEE

 There are various Btech subjects that are different for different specialisation.
 During admissions, students will have to choose their B.Tech courses.
 The BTech Engineering syllabus of first year is the same for all courses

 B.Tech.
 Syllabus of Computer Science and Engineering for Semester 1st & 2nd

 Joy of Engineering